About us

 More about Dr. Silvain Dang

-As a therapist, my foremost goal is helping people overcome difficulties, achieve personal growth, and live in greater accordance to their values and passions.
-To achieve this, I use a range of scientifically-supported therapy treatment approaches.
+As a therapist, Dr. Dang’s foremost goal is helping people overcome difficulties, achieve personal growth, and live in greater accordance to their values and passions.
+To achieve this, he uses a range of scientifically-supported therapy treatment approaches.
 These include cognitive behavioural therapy (CBT) to help clients find relief from current difficulties and distress, and psychodynamic treatments to help clients gain more self-understanding and achieve long-term goals.

-My approach is collaborative and non-judgmental, with an emphasis on understanding the whole person and creating lasting positive change.
-I always aim to provide knowledge, insight, and strategies that work in the context of the individual client’s unique life experiences and circumstances.
+His approach is collaborative and non-judgmental, with an emphasis on understanding the whole person and creating lasting positive change.
+He always aim to provide knowledge, insight, and strategies that work in the context of the individual client’s unique life experiences and circumstances.

-I provide services for overcoming sexual difficulties and problems, navigating sexuality and sexual identity, and managing unwanted sexual behaviours.
-I also offer treatment for perfectionism, mood and anxiety, relationship problems, and cultural issues/acculturation.
+Dr. Dang provides services for overcoming sexual difficulties and problems, navigating sexuality and sexual identity, and managing unwanted sexual behaviours.
+He also offers treatment for perfectionism, mood and anxiety, relationship problems, and cultural issues/acculturation.

-I have a PhD in clinical psychology from the University of British Columbia, and completed my psychology residency at Vancouver Coastal Health.
-My training sites have included St. Paul’s Hospital, Burnaby Hospital, Surrey Memorial Hospital, GF Strong Rehabilitation Centre, and the UBC Psychology Clinic.
+Dr. Dang has a PhD in Clinical Psychology from the University of British Columbia, and completed his psychology residency at Vancouver Coastal Health.
+His training sites have included St. Paul’s Hospital, Burnaby Hospital, Surrey Memorial Hospital, GF Strong Rehabilitation Centre, and the UBC Psychology Clinic.

-I have particular research interests in how culture, family environment, and society intersect with someone’s individual experience to shape their sexuality.
-I also have extensive specialized expertise in the treatment of perfectionism and its impacts on sexual health, mental health, and interpersonal relationships.
+He has particular research interests in how culture, family environment, and society intersect with someone’s individual experience to shape their sexuality.
+He also have extensive specialized expertise in the treatment of perfectionism and its impacts on sexual health, mental health, and interpersonal relationships.

 Therapist